kidus101/alx-low_level_programming/README.md

-# alx-low_level_programming
-This Repository contains basic level C programming languages
+This file contains codes for a c program